-But is there a reason you should consider moving from surfing to SUP?
+But is there a reason you should consider moving from surfing to SUP surfing?
 Should you ditch your shortboard or longboard and grab the paddle for an afternoon?

-Let's find out as we look at surfing and stand up paddle boarding and see how the two compare.
+Let’s find out as we look at surfing and surfing on a stand up paddle boarding and see how the two compare.

 It doesn’t take long to learn stand up paddle boarding and it’s a great way to enjoy those still and peaceful summer waves.